 Safe storage practices

-Cleaners routinely use irritant and corrosive chemicals.
-This module covers the safe use and handling of all types cleaning chemicals for contract and routine cleaning.
+Cleaners routinely use irritant and corrosive chemicals that pose a risk to themselves and others.
+This module covers COSHH training that demonstrates to cleaners the risks posed by cleaning chemicals, and the safe use and handling of all types cleaning chemicals for contract and routine cleaning.
 This module covers the following topics:

 Short term (acute) and long term (chronic) effects of exposure to cleaning chemicals